chibisnorlax/acnhfaq/faq/villagers/gifting.md

 ## My villager placed a furniture item (or a mannequin of a clothing) I gifted them in their house, how do I remove it?
 You cannot remove the furniture/mannequin, but you can replace it using [this guide](https://docs.google.com/spreadsheets/d/1Iql5J5BXG-SuJvtw_duLZzjIw5myGcFnEL-I3BSR_CE/edit?usp=sharing).
 Replacing mannequins forces the clothing item (if wearable) to go into the villager's clothing inventory and thus be able to wear it.

+{: .note}
+As of `1.7.0`, clothing can now be placed on surfaces, and hence overflowing furniture storage wont remove clothing on surfaces.
+Caps and Accessories can't be overflowed with other clothes to be removed since they won't be removed if there are 4 or less of either of them.
+The only way to remove them completely is to **wait for the villager to gift you them on approach**.